kamilburda/gimp-export-layers/docs/sections/Installation.md

 4. Remove the `export_layers.py` file and the `export_layers` folder from the installation folder.
    If you used 3.0-RC1, remove the `pygimplib` folder as well.
 5. In the folder above `plug-ins`, open `parasiterc` in a text editor and remove the entire line beginning with `(parasite "plug_in_export_layers"`.
-6. Run GIMP (so that GIMP "forgets" about the plug-in).
+6. Run GIMP without Export Layers installed (so that GIMP "forgets" about the plug-in).
 7. Install the new version.

+You can still upgrade to the newest version if you did not perform steps 5 and 6.
+A warning dialog will ask you to reset the settings.
+However, calling `pdb.plug_in_export_layers` from the command line will probably result in an execution error due to the mismatch of arguments.